WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 All five dishes satisfy the following practical constraints: (i) they originate outside the English-speaking world, providing a comparable degree of cultural distance from the English source language, (ii) their English Wikipedia article is moderately sized (1,000–2,000 words), and (iii) the \textsc{WikiGap} extension can surface \textasciitilde30 multilingual facts for each.\footnote{\emph{Oolong tea} was included in the pilot with the first two participants but was dropped because its cultural context overlapped substantially with \emph{Peking Duck}.
 It was therefore replaced with \emph{Philippine Adobo} to preserve cultural diversity in topic representation.}

-\paragraph{Topic assignment} Topic assignment was designed to minimize cultural confounds and familiarity‑driven performance differences.
+\paragraph{Topic assignment} Each participant is assigned two distinct topics, one for each condition (control and \textsc{WikiGap}).
+Topic assignment was designed to minimize cultural confounds and familiarity‑driven performance differences.
 Specifically, the food topic chosen for each participant could not be strongly linked to the participant's self‑reported cultural or ethnic background.
-To further reduce individual‑performance bias, each topic appears under every experimental condition with data from \textbf{exactly four} different participants.
+To reduce individual-performance bias, each topic was assigned in every condition to \textbf{exactly four} different participants.